Troubleshooting Dexcom G6

 The test your doctor does is considered a more accurate glucose number than any products you use at home.
 Both BGMs and Dexcom G6 are compared to that doctor’s test to measure accuracy in clinical studies.

-Why does my Dexcom G6 say I'm low at night when my blood glucose meter shows otherwise?
+Why does my Dexcom G6 say I'm low at night when my BG meter shows otherwise?

 Troubleshooting (Using Your Dexcom CGM)

-If I call Dexcom for support, what should I prepare to ensure that I receive the best customer service?
+If I call Dexcom for support, what should I prepare for customer service?

 Please have your Dexcom transmitter serial number, sensor LOT number, and mobile account username